Sakeena-SK/BINGO/readme/README.md

 # Procedure
 Starting with HTML code to build the structure of the game.Next, started a bit on the styling of the game so that it can be imagenable.
 Then i worked on the javascript which took most of the time.
 Lastly, the final touches of the styling.

+At the end click to try my [BINGO](https://bingo-game-s.surge.sh/) game many things and many ideas changed from the wirefram and the psoducode.

 ## Conclusion
-To sum up, the most enjoiable part for me was the HTML i
+To sum up, the most enjoiable part for me was the HTML.
+I enjoyed imagining the structure of the game.
+When i started the java script i was lost at the beginning but when i started understanding i was enjoying the coding.
+The most difficult part was the CSS it was not working very well with me till the end.

 # Credits